jakefeldy1/ETL/README.md

 #### Optional

-#### 1.- If you want to run the JSON data colector, enter your key in api_keys.py and execute beer_api.ipynb
+#### 1.- If you want to run the JSON data collector, enter your key in api_keys.py and execute beer_api.ipynb

 ## Requierements:

-### Before trying to exeute the code make sure you have the following packages installed in python:
+### Before trying to execute the code make sure you have the following packages installed in python:

 #### 1.- psycopg2

 ### The repo is divided into the following sections:

 #### 1.- SQL:
-     Contain the erd diagram and the sql quieries to build the tables in postgresql
+     Contain the ERD and the SQL queries to build the tables in postgresql

 #### 2.- JSON:
      Contains the code used to get the data from brewerydb.com and export it as csv file